 Seamless integration within Revit

-REX is a technology, a Framework supporting development of Extensions (add-ins) for Revit and making them consistent and aligned with the way Revit interacts with users.
+REX is a technology or framework supporting development of extensions (add-ins) for Revit and making them consistent and aligned with the way Revit interacts with users.

-The primary goals for the REX Framework can be defined as follows:
+The primary goals for the REX framework can be defined as follows:

-Provide a Higher level of API interaction with Revit
+Provide a higher level of API interaction with Revit

-Provide components / tools for typical functionalities
+Provide components and tools for typical functionalities

-Enable seamless add-ins’ behavior within Revit environment
+Enable seamless add-in behavior within the Revit environment

-Enable easy add-ins activation and registration
+Enable easy add-in activation and registration

 What is the REX SDK?

-REX SDK is development environment for Rapid Application Development purposes that helps to create, deploy and activate add-ins based on the REX technology.
+The REX SDK is a development environment for Rapid Application Development purposes that helps to create, deploy and activate add-ins based on the REX technology.

-The core part of the REX SDK is implemented as a form of Microsoft Visual Studio C# template.
+The core part of the REX SDK is implemented in the form of a Microsoft Visual Studio C# template.
 Using the template provided, you can quickly build an add-in that has a similar look & feel to Autodesk Revit Extensions.

 The REX SDK is composed of: